Can Large Language Models Write Good Property-Based Tests?: The Proptest-AI Approach

-LLMs may also synthesize a property that is \textit{unsound}, i.e., there exists an input/output example that violates the property but is valid given the specification.
+LLMs may also synthesize a property-based test that is \textit{unsound}, i.e., there exists an input/output pair that violates a property assertion but is valid given the specification.
 Figure~\ref{fig:gpt-unsound-property-numpy-array} provides an example of an LLM-synthesized property-based test for the \texttt{numpy.cumsum} method that contains an unsound property on line~\ref{unsound_property_numpy}.
 The \texttt{numpy.cumsum} documentation specifies that for a given input array $a$, the output should have "the same shape as $a$ if axis is not None or $a$ is a 1-d array".
 The synthesized property is unsound because it unconditionally checks whether the output and input shapes match.
-A randomly generated input of \texttt{array([[0]]} produces an assertion failure when this test is run since the input shape is \texttt{(1, 1)} and the output shape is \texttt{(1,)}.
+A randomly generated input of \texttt{array([[0]]} produces an assertion failure when this test is run since the input shape is \texttt{(1, 1)} and the output shape is \texttt{(1,)}; this is not an actual bug and the behavior of the \code{cumsum} method conforms with the API documentation.

 If we encounter an assertion failure from a property check during the test, how do we know whether it is due to an unsound property or due to a bug in the API implementation?
 Given an assertion failure, we assume that the likelihood of the LLM generating an unsound property is higher than the likelihood of a bug.
-Thus, we can capture the soundness of a property by measuring the frequency at which the assertion fails across multiple generated inputs.
-If an assertion fails on a large percentage of the inputs, it is most likely an unsound property.
+This is a weak assumption.
+We can capture the soundness of a property by measuring the frequency at which the assertion fails across multiple generated inputs.
+If an assertion fails on a significant percentage of the inputs, it is most likely an unsound property.

-To report the soundness of property assertions, we run the property-based test multiple times and the percentage of runs that result in assertion failures from the property.
-If the assertion fails in over 10\% of the runs, then the property is flagged as unsound and we manually inspect the soundness of the property check.
-We used ran ten GPT-synthesized property-based test 10,000 times for the \texttt{numpy.cumsum} and found that 68\% of the properties were sound.
-6 of the 10 synthesized property-based tests did not contain any unsound property assertions.
-The majority of the unsound properties contained an unconditional equality check between \texttt{cumsum(a)[-1]} and \texttt{np.sum(a)}, which is not necessarily true for floating point values (ref.
-Figure~\ref{fig:numpy-doc}).
+A property-based test is determined as \textit{sound} if 100\% of test function invocations do not result in assertion errors from the property checks.
+We specifically filter out any executions that result in any other runtime errors, as these are related to the validity of the property-based test rather than the soundness.